kilolux/fsp-demos/README.md

 - [x] Add a sine wave plot
 - [x] Remove irrelevant plots
 - [x] Final plot should show Value, EMA(low), and EMA(high)
+- [x] Convert Python lists to Numpy arrays in MACD notebook
-- [ ] Convert Python lists to Numpy arrays where applicable
+- [ ] Convert python lists to Numpy arrays in other notebooks
+- [ ] Add bar chart to MACD notebook

 ## Files To Add